TYPO3-Solr/ext-solr/Documentation/Solr/IndexMaintenance.rst

 |

 Alternatively, since version version:1.2 the spell checker index is built automatically when you run an optimize command on your index.
-The extension comes with an Optimze Index Task for the scheduler.
+The extension comes with an Optimize Index Task for the scheduler.
 We recommend to set it up to run once a day.